akazukin5151/approportionment/README.md

 - add party button could float like run button
     - explore other toolbar ideas, like icons. text buttons looks big and noisy

-- consider replacing horizontal rules with cards with shadows
-    - but methods radio use the gray bg for contrast, the card would have white bg
+- find a place for the voronoi toggle, probably others

-    - consider de emphasizing section headers, as they're more like labels. maybe normal weight and center?
+- consider de emphasizing h4 section headers, as they're more like labels. maybe normal weight and center?

-- table (chart) headers inside box, and can be hidden on click like the details element

 - use multiple drop shadows instead of one
     - apply only the necessary drop shadows to the canvases

-- tables:
+- add table headers
     - small caps for headers instead of bold (larger letter spacing if needed)
         - softer colors to blend in with header
-    - look at examples like page 244, 130 and 158:
+    - look at examples like page 244, 130 and 158

 - replace number input labels with this: https://getbootstrap.com/docs/5.3/forms/floating-labels/

-- consider icon for delete
+- consider icon for delete button
-- consider reducing whitespace in tables by moving add buttons

 - better checkbox design (page 222)

-- better Hierarchy, everything looks flat right now
-    - page 172: inset depth for checkboxes, raised for dropdowns

 - find one or two primary hue, vary colors along saturation/lightness
     - use for primary buttons, run button